 This three-day festival takes in the Soma District, which has long been a horse-breeding region.
-The Soma Nomaoi event began as military exercises, organised by the founder of the Soma clan, Taira no Kojiro Masakado.
+The Soma Nomaoi event began as military exercises, organized by the founder of the Soma clan, Taira no Kojiro Masakado.

-The main race, Kacchu Keiba takes place at noon.
-Ten horse races are held, and the participants gallop in full flight around the 1000m track with helmets off and banners streaming behind them, in scenes that seemed straight out of a movie.
+The main race, known as Kacchu Keiba, takes place at noon.
+Ten horse races are held, and the participants gallop around the 1000-meter track with helmets off and banners streaming behind them, in scenes that seem straight out of a movie.